 Washington State Highway 14 (also called the Lewis & Clark Highway) parallels I-84 on the North side of the Columbia River from Vancouver, WA to a junction with I-82 south of the Tri-Cities.
 It is a very scenic drive.

 Horsethief Lake State Park is just a bit upriver (east) of the Dalles, OR, on the Washington (North) side of the river.
 So from I-5 you would head east on WA14, or from I-82 or 97 from Yakima you would head west.

 The trailhead for Horsethief Butte is just about 1.3 miles east of the entrance to the park (which is not real well marked but clearly descends down a road to the lake).
-There is just room for cars to park along the side of the busy highway (see red tape below).
+A new parking lot has been built so you no larger park along the side of the busy highway (see red tape below).

 The trail starts at the south side of WA-14 (see above directions) and is well signed.
 One approaches directly to the almost sheer wall before a route (easy class 2) suddenly becomes apparent to the right.